Ly0n/awesome-robotic-tooling/README.md

 * [eCAL](https://github.com/continental/) - The enhanced communication abstraction layer (eCAL) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network.
 * [AUTOSAR-Adaptive](https://github.com/UmlautSoftwareDevelopmentAccount/AUTOSAR-Adaptive) - The implementation of AUTOSAR Adaptive Platform based on the R19-11.
 * [ocpp](https://github.com/NewMotion/ocpp) - The Open Charge Point Protocol (OCPP) is a network protocol for communication between electric vehicle chargers and a central backoffice system.
+* [micro-ROS for Arduino](https://github.com/micro-ROS/micro_ros_arduino) - A experimental micro-ROS library for baremetal projects based on Arduino IDE or Arduino CLI.

 ### Ethernet and Wireless Networking
 * [SOES](https://github.com/OpenEtherCATsociety/SOES) - SOES is an EtherCAT slave stack written in C.